Updated: Nov 1, 2020

 Dummies can also be good for gassy babies or those with reflux as it reduces the build-up of excess wind and aids in saliva production which reduces the acidity of the stomach contents that can cause pain with reflux.

 Newborns can’t develop sleep associations just yet, so don’t worry.
 At this age it’s more important for them to get plenty of sleep and encourage healthy sleep habits.

 Babies 3-6 Months

-By 3 to 4 months old the dummy can start to become a sleep association, so this is a good age to decide whether or not you want to continue using one.
-It’s a lot easier to ditch the dummy at this age than when your baby is older and has formed an even stronger attachment.
+By this age the dummy can start to become a sleep association, so this is a good age to decide whether or not you want to continue using one.
+It’s a lot easier to ditch the dummy at this age than when your baby is older and has formed an even stronger emotional attachment.